G411 Invertebrate Paleontology

 - To increase your basic knowledge of the diversity of life forms that evolved during billions of years of Earth’s history

 - To gain an appreciation of the theoretical framework for these evolutionary and extinction events.
-Through lectures, discussions, assigned readings and exercises you will be exposed to numerous aspects of paleontology.
-You will graduate from the class knowing the issues and debates important to the field.
+Through lectures, discussions, assigned readings, exercises, and an abundance of analyses with invertebrate fossils, you will be exposed to numerous aspects of paleontology.
+You will complete the course knowing the issues and debates important to the field.

 Tues. and Thurs, 1:25-3:20 pm, Geology 522